Nolan Arenado Player Props: Cardinals vs. Twins

-Nolan Arenado -- with an on-base percentage of .244 in his past 10 games, 83 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals against the Minnesota Twins, with Joe Ryan on the hill, on August 2 at 7:45 PM ET.
+On Thursday, Nolan Arenado (.250 on-base percentage in past 10 games, 77 points below season-long percentage) and the St. Louis Cardinals face the Minnesota Twins, whose starting pitcher will be Sonny Gray.
+First pitch is at 7:45 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Twins.
+He had a one-hit performance in his previous game (1-for-4) against the Twins.

 Nolan Arenado Game Info & Props vs. the Twins